Cantaloupe - A Little History & Knowledge

 What Are the Best Ways to Store Cantaloupes?

 - Store ripe cantaloupes in the refrigerator: Once it is ripe, it should be stored in the refrigerator to extend its shelf life.
-Place it in a plastic bag or wrap it in plastic wrap before storing it in the refrigerator.
+Place it in a plastic bag or wrap it in plastic before storing it in the refrigerator.

 It is also a good idea to avoid storing them near other strong-smelling foods, as the cantaloupe may absorb the odors.